Search for art, find what you are looking for in the museum and much more.

 VMFA’s historical American art collection represents three centuries of cultural exchange and development.
 With more than 2,700 objects ranging from the late 17th through the mid-20th century, the holdings include painting, sculpture, works on paper, and decorative arts—with particular strengths in works by women and artists of color.

-VMFA’s collection of ancient Mediterranean art is one of the largest on the East Coast, spanning more than 5,000 years of human history, from Pre-Dynastic Egypt in the 4th millennium BC through the fall of the Byzantine Empire in AD 1453.
-The collection includes objects from Egypt, the Near East, the Aegean, Greece, Etruria, the Roman Empire, and Byzantium.
+VMFA’s collection of ancient Mediterranean art spans more than 5,000 years of human history, from Pre-Dynastic Egypt in the 4th millennium BC through the fall of the Byzantine Empire in AD 1453.
+Our primary collecting areas are ancient Egyptian, Greek, Etruscan and Roman art but major works from the civilizations of Western Asia and Nubia allow visitors to discover connections that bound the ancient Mediterranean basin and its periphery together.

 VMFA houses one of the most significant public collections of decorative arts in the French Art Nouveau and Art Deco styles, spanning the years 1895 through 1935.
 Highlights include lamps by Louis Comfort Tiffany, American and British Arts and Crafts objects by major architects and designers, and a distinguished group of Art Deco objects made in Paris.